 To be able to bypass these laws, skin gambling websites evolved so that both deposits and withdrawals were made by skins.
 When depositing a skin, this could for instance be transformed into a virtual currency that upon cash out was transformed back to a skin simply by purchasing one on the website.
 As no real money was being used to bet and gamble with, this attracted a lot of people where real money gambling was restricted.

-Other type of websites were also formed, such as people being able to bet skins against one another with the winning player winning all of the skins.
-All of the players’ skins would for instance be put in a big pot, where the higher the value of the skins would mean a higher chance of winning.
+Other types of websites were also formed, such as people being able to bet skins against one another with the winning player taking home all of the skins.
+Each and every one of the players’ skins would for instance be put in a big pot, where the higher the value of the skins would mean a higher chance of winning.

 Regulated & unregulated skin betting sites

 Even though there are some serious concerns about skin betting, it is important to separate the different skin betting websites.
-Betting at an established operator like ggBET who only offers a deposit method that allows skins to be traded for money, won’t be a problem.
-This is a serious bookmaker that has a gambling license and is heavily regulated by law.
+Betting at an established operator that only offers a deposit method that allow skins to be traded for money, won’t be a problem.
+These are serious bookmakers that have gambling licenses and are heavily regulated by law.

-eBetFinder only recommend the use of regulated skin betting sites like ggBET.
+eBetFinder only recommend the use of regulated skin betting sites.

 We hope you enjoyed the article.
 If you liked it, please feel free and share it with your friends.